Philosophy of Information and Media

 Working in groups I will ask you to take responsibility for a few different chapters in our course sequence.
 I'll ask your group to create the course notes for the assigned class and lead the class discussion.

-Working in groups, I will ask you to select an online digital edition, text, or narrative, and evaluate its use of the digital medium.
-I'll ask your group to create the course notes for the assigned class and lead the class discussion.
+For this assignment I will ask you to select an online digital edition, text, or narrative, and evaluate its use of the digital medium.
+Additionally, as part of a group, you'll be asked to create the course notes for the assigned class and help lead the class discussion.

 Research Paper (30%)